Restaurants in Mexico City

 Angelopolitano is a very popular restaurant which serves classic Mexican dishes with a modern gourmet twist.
 The setting is trendy and intimate and the portions are generous and extremely tasty.
 Downstairs there is a restaurant store selling traditional Mexican preserves and sauces of high quality.
 They serve lunch and dinner daily. the restaurants open between 10am and 10pm, and stays open a little later on weekends.

 Café de Tacuba

 Café Tacuba has a very colonial atmosphere, dating back to 1912.
 Its décor features brass lamps, oil paintings and a mural of nuns working in a kitchen.
 The authentic Mexican menu offers traditional dishes including tamales, enchiladas, chiles rellenos and pozole, and their pastries and hot chocolate are legendary.
 Open daily for breakfast, lunch and dinner; reservations recommended.

 Telephone: +52 55 5521 2048

-La Opera is a luxurious dining venue with dark wood booths and linen-covered tables, its décor featuring gilded baroque ceilings and beautiful oil paintings.
-An added feature is the bullet hole which revolutionary general, Pancho Villa, supposedly put in the ceiling when he galloped into the restaurant on horseback.
+La Opera is a luxurious dining venue with dark wood booths and linen-covered tables.
+The décor features gilded baroque ceilings and beautiful oil paintings, and an added feature is the bullet hole which revolutionary general, Pancho Villa, supposedly put in the ceiling when he galloped into the restaurant on horseback.
 The menu offers an array of sumptuous cuisine including Spanish tapas and red snapper with olives and tomatoes.
-Open Monday to Saturday for lunch and dinner, and Sunday for lunch.
-Reservations recommended.
+It's open Monday to Saturday for lunch and dinner, and Sunday for lunch.
+Reservations are recommended.

 Address: 10 Cinco de Mayo, Centro Histórico